Jobs and Employment for Walton County

 -Adopt a Data-Driven Approach to Meeting Florida’s Needs for a 21st-Century Workforce

 -Expand Work-Based Learning Opportunities.
 Business should offer high-quality work-based learning experiences to young people and adults.
 Florida’s business community can demonstrate its commitment to long-term talent development by offering work-based learning experiences that range from site visits, job shadows, and internships, to full-fledged apprenticeships.
-Through collaboration with a local chamber of commerce or economic development organization, small businesses will also be able to offer such opportunities.
+Through collaboration with our Walton Area Chamber of Commerce and/or the Walton County Economic Development Alliance, small businesses will also be able to offer such opportunities.
+As Commissioner I will work to establish these relationships and opportunities.

 -Foster Learners’ Development of Employability Skills.
 Businesses should communicate the importance of employability skills to Florida’s education and training communities and advocate for the prioritization of these skills.
 The voice of the business community can help elevate the importance of these skills and help ensure that education and workforce prioritize their integration within teaching and learning.
 To complement this, employers could: